 Miles of sewer system video inspected, or comparable (i.e., video closed-circuit television or alternative inspection methods);

-System Performance Evaluation as specified in section 5.10 of this General Order;

-Description of methodology(ies) and type of data relied upon for estimations of the

-spill volume discharged and recovered;

 Major spill causes (for example, root intrusion, grease deposition);

-System infrastructure failure points (for example, main, pump station, lateral, etc.); and
+System infrastructure failure points (for example, main, pump station, lateral, etc.);

-Ongoing spill investigations.
+Ongoing spill investigations;

+A summary of Category 4 spills from the previous calendar year, including the total number of category 4 spills and a breakdown of total by cause; and

+A summary of exfiltration events from the previous calendar year.

 Sewer System Management Plan Audit Reporting Requirement

-The Enrollee shall submit its certified Sewer System Management Plan Audit and other pertinent audit information, in accordance with section 5.11 of this General Order, in CIWQS by March 1 of the calendar year after the end of the 2-year audit period.
+The Enrollee shall certify its SSMP Audit and other pertinent audit information, in CIWQS in accordance with section 5.11 of this General Order.

-If a Sewer System Management Plan Audit is not conducted as required, the Enrollee shall:
+If a Sewer System Management Plan Audit is not conducted and certified as required, the Enrollee shall:

 Update CIWQS and select the justification for not conducting the Audit; and